Your Priority Areas for the Next Quarter: Effective Goal Examples

 • Rate how easy it is to implement.

-When choosing your top 3 ideas, use the chart to help you.
-But, it does not mean that you should automatically choose the High Impact and Easiest ideas (Top right quadrant).
+When you choose your top 3 ideas, you can use the chart to help you.
+But, it does not mean you should automatically choose the High Impact and Easiest ideas (Top right quadrant).
 This is an objective framework to guide your discussions and decision.
-But charts don’t make decisions; people do.
-There may be strong and strategic reasons to go after an idea in the top left quadrant - The High Impact and Less Easy quadrant.
-You just can’t afford very many of these because they take more effort or resources.
+But charts don't make decisions; people do.
+There may be solid and strategic reasons to go after an idea in the top left quadrant - The High Impact and Less Easy quadrant.
+You can't afford many of these because they take more effort or resources.
 Consider these High Impact Less Easy ideas when they give you a strategic advantage against your competition.

 Priorities for next quarter examples:

 Choose well.
-Say “No” to the rest, and have a great Winning Quarter!
-If you don't know where to start, you can download our quarterly planning agenda or see if it makes sense to hire a strategic facilitator to help you get your quarterly priorities and long-term strategy aligned.
+Say "No" to the rest, and have a great Winning Quarter!
+Suppose you don't know where to start.
+In that case, you can download our quarterly planning agenda or see if hiring a strategic facilitator makes sense to help you align your quarterly priorities and long-term strategy.

-If you have ideas for great priority areas for next quarter, please share them in the comments; we'd love to hear from you!
+Question areas of impact: How are you making an impact?
+Consider your priorities.
+If you have ideas for significant priority areas for next quarter, please share them in the comments; we'd love to hear from you!

 Download Free Quarterly Planning Agenda